-- Counsellors & Psychologists are trained to improve psychological well-being and help humans lead happier and healthier emotional lives.
+- Both Registered and Clinical Psychologists are University trained to improve psychological well-being and help humans lead happier and healthier emotional lives.

-- In Australia, a Psychologist needs to be registered with the Australian Board of Psychology.
+- In Australia, all Psychologists need to be registered with the Australian Board of Psychology.

-- In certain circumstances, Medicare Rebates may apply to counselling services provided by a Registered or Clinical Psychologist.
+- Medicare Rebates may apply to counselling services provided by a Registered or Clinical Psychologist.

-Psychologists and counsellors have knowledge and training on how to improve negative behaviour patterns, minimise upsetting emotions, and encourage better mental health for individuals and couples.
+Psychologists have knowledge and training on how to improve negative behaviour patterns, minimise upsetting emotions, and encourage better mental health for individuals and couples.

 What is a Registered Psychologist?

-A Psychologist is someone who has met the requirements of the Australian Board of Psychology.
+A Registered Psychologist or Psychologist is someone who has met the requirements of the Australian Board of Psychology.

 Psychologists in Australia are then required to maintain their registration status by maintaining a regular course of professional development and supervision (whereby a qualified senior Psychologist works with the Psychologist to assess, discuss and enhance their clinical work).
 Working Psychologists are also required to maintain professional indemnity insurance.